 Where is the line between ritual and superstition?
 Coaches and sports psychologists have long believed in the importance of a ritual and visualizing a goal.
 Much of it helps to build and maintain a particular technique.
 A good practice swing.

-A study of collegiate athletes in the NCAA found a couple of interesting things:
+of collegiate athletes in the NCAA found a couple of interesting things:

 - Athletes in individual sports (golf, swimming) had a higher belief in superstition influencing results than team athletes.